Marcus by Goldman Sachs is an online consumer banking division of New York-based Goldman Sachs Bank USA.

 Marcus’ High-Yield CDs are fixed-rate accounts with CD terms ranging from six months to six years.

-Opening a CD online is easy, and with the 10-day CD Rate Guarantee, you get a small window of time to bump up your interest rate if the Fed rate increases rates right after you open your account.
+Opening a CD online is easy, and with the 10-day CD Rate Guarantee, you get a small window of time to bump up your interest rate if the Fed rate increases rates right after you open your

 You won’t have access to the funds for the first seven days after account opening, but after that, it’s yours to move around.

-Just like the High-Yield CD, you need a minimum deposit of $500 to open an account.
+Like the High-Yield CD, you need a minimum deposit of $500 to open an account.

 Marcus investment accounts allow you to customize your investment timeline and the level of risk that you want to take.